Baby Song Generator Guide

 - Keep your first take, even if it is rough.

-Prompt formula for better AI baby songs
+Prompt formulas for better AI baby songs

 Write a soft bedtime song for [name] using the family phrase "[phrase]" and a sleepy, warm mood.